 Academic Scholarships for First-Year Students

 Non-need based scholarships are awarded to extraordinary applicants.
-To be considered for a scholarship, applicants must have submitted a complete application by Feb.
-15. Eligibility is based on a variety of accomplishments such as exceptional SAT or ACT scores, grade point average, volunteer and community involvement, extra-curricular accomplishments and class rank.
+To be considered for a scholarship, applicants must have submitted a complete application.
+Eligibility is based on a variety of accomplishments such as exceptional SAT or ACT scores, grade point average, volunteer and community involvement, extra-curricular accomplishments and class rank.
 Students are automatically considered for these scholarships after they have been accepted.

 Students are eligible for the scholarship for four years of undergraduate study (eight semesters), as long as the student maintains a 3.0 grade point average or higher while in attendance at Manhattan College (unless otherwise stated).
 In addition, all Manhattan College scholarships require a minimum enrollment of 12 credits.
 Awards are subject to change if a student’s residency status changes while attending Manhattan College.